brianvanburken/knowledge-sharing/dry-run/challenge3/README.md

 # Challenge 3

-Our secret informant didn't trusted the binary format so he decided to throw off the goverment hackers and create a corrupt ZIP file.
+Our secret informant didn't trust the binary format so he decided to throw off the government hackers and create a corrupt ZIP file.
 Security by obscurity!
 Nice!
 But, we still need the data..
-Luckly for us he send the specification for us to repair the ZIP file.
-The parts are in the correct order and only some random data is inserted in the file.
+Luckily for us, the informant sends the specification to repair with the ZIP file.
+The parts are in the correct order and only some random data inserted in the file.
 So we need to clean the garbage out.
 After cleaning we should open the ZIP file with the key we got from our previous challenge.

 ## Repair specification